Current world population:

 Top 10 U.S. Endangered Species Threatened by Population

 As human population and consumption grow, we’re crowding out, paving over, poisoning and eating other species to extinction.
-Learn about these 10.
+Learn about these 10 and see who's in your neighborhood.

 Contact: Stephanie Feldstein